shie-ld/customer-segmentation/docs/docs.md

 It is important to note that calculating the median age would provide better insight on the distribution of age within each cluster.

-Also, females are more highly represented in the entire dataset, which is why most clusters contain a larger number of females than males.
+Also, females are more highly represented in the entire dataset, which is why most clusters contThese are individuals who have worked hard to build up a significant amount of wealth.

+They also spend large amounts of money to live a good lifestyle.

+These individuals have likely just started a family, and are leading baby or family-focused lifestyles.
+It is a good idea to promote baby or child related products to these individuals.

+Recommendation: Due to their large spending capacity and their demographic, these individuals are likely to be looking for properties to buy or invest in.
+They are also more likely than all other segments to take out housing loans and make serious financial commitments.ain a larger number of females than males.
 We can find the percentage of each gender relative to the numbers in the entire dataset to give us a better idea of gender distribution.

 ## Building personas around each cluster